ghosthookcc/DuplCheckerModule/README.md

 # DuplCheckerModule
 A simple module that uses tuples to return a code followed by a value to tell you if you have duplicates in your integer list

-## Example for showing how you can check for duplicates using return codes that are pre-coded
+## Example of how you can check for duplicates using pre-coded return codes

 ```cs
 CheckForDuplicates dups = new CheckForDuplicates();